May 22, 2008

 Lost in the maze of all the things you just have to do?

-Think you don't know enough to get started making money online so you keep on putting off the day when you throw out your shingle.
+Think you don’t know enough to get started programming so you keep on putting off the day when you start actually coding?

 Here's one important truth you should keep in mind: